 While you are out, stretch your legs in the small towns of the eastern Willamette Valley, where a meal, a bakery treat, or an ice cream cone will fuel your stroll as you window shop or admire classic old homes.

-Check out the Point Restaurant in Sweet Home, or grab a cone at the Fire Haus ice cream shop, a short walk from the Weddle Bridge.
-Other options: the Cedar Shack Drive-In, a classic burger joint, and Casa de Reyes for Mexican.
+Check out the Point Restaurant in Sweet Home—a few miles from the Weddle Bridge.
+Other options include Casa de Reyes for Mexican.

 While you're on the road, enjoy a visit to other regional attractions such as the wonderful waterfall hiking trails at Silver Falls State Park; Thompson's Mills State Heritage Site; the Oregon Garden; farm stores like Bauman's & E. Z. Orchards; and wineries such as Pudding River Wine Cellars, Piluso Vineyard & Winery, and Silver Falls Vineyards.